wazeem27/schedular-microservice/README.md

 ### Step 1: Configure Environment

-The project requires a basic `.env` file for database and broker configuration.

-* Ensure a `.env` file exists in the project root directory (mirrored from `.env.example`).
+No need to configre anything unless want to change something, i have already defined a .env file with required env variables make sure port 6379 and 5432 are free for this app to use for database and broker purpose

 * If you need to update variables, edit the `.env` file.

 ### Step 2: Build and Launch Services